armin-malek/armin-malek/README.md

 - crawling & automation systems
 - custom business software

-I care about systems that don’t break under pressure.
+I focus on building systems that are fast, maintainable, and reliable under production pressure.

 ---